Chinwe Aneke Class of 2015

 Prior to Booth: I worked for three years as a management consultant in KPMG's financial services practice.

-Activities: Member of the Management Consulting Group, Business Solutions Group, Chicago Africa Business Group, and Hi-Tech Group.
+Activities: Member of the Chicago Africa Business Group.

-Use three adjectives to describe your experience at Chicago Booth: Inspirational, transformational, and inspiring.
+Use three adjectives to describe your experience at Chicago Booth: Intense, transformative, and rewarding.

 Tolu Oyekan Class of 2014